top of page

 In case you wonder how I know by the way, I’ve done it.
 Or more accurately, had a go.

-The list was in its infancy at the time, having been introduced by David Cameron, newly elected as party leader.
+The list was in its infancy at the time, having been introduced by Michael Howard, then party leader.

 I’d never heard of it…list?
 What list?